Diego Maradona: Tributes

 In a statement on social media, the Argentine Football Association expressed "its deepest sorrow for the death of our legend", adding: "You will always be in our hearts."
 President Alberto Fernández announced three days of national mourning.
 UEFA and CONMEBOL announced that every match in the Champions League, Europa League, Copa Libertadores, and Copa Sudamericana would hold a moment of silence prior to kickoff.
 Boca Juniors' game was postponed in respect to Maradona.
-Subsequently, other confederations around the world followed suit, with every fixture observing a minute of silence, starting with the AFC Champions League's fixtures.
+Other confederations followed suit, with every fixture observing a minute of silence, starting with the AFC Champions League's fixtures.
 In addition to the minute of silence in Serie A, an image of Maradona was projected on stadium screens in the 10th minute of play.

-In Naples, the Stadio San Paolo—officially renamed Stadio Diego Armando Maradona on 4 December 2020—was illuminated at night in honour of Maradona, with numerous fans gathering outside the stadium placing murals and paintings as a tribute.
+In Naples, the Stadio San Paolo – officially renamed Stadio Diego Armando Maradona on 4 December 2020 – was illuminated at night in honour of Maradona, with numerous fans gathering outside the stadium placing murals and paintings as a tribute.
 Both Napoli owner Aurelio De Laurentiis and the mayor of Naples Luigi de Magistris expressed their desire to rename their stadium after Maradona, which was unanimously approved by Naples City Council.
 Prior to Napoli's Europa League match against Rijeka the day after Maradona's death, all of the Napoli players wore shirts with "Maradona 10" on the back of them, before observing a minute of silence.
-Figures in the sport from every continent around the world also paid tribute to him.
-Celebrities and other sports people outside football also paid tribute to Maradona.
+Many celebrities both in football and outside football also paid tribute to Maradona.